 Before you start calling contractors, be realistic about the return.
-Though there’s no hard science behind it, your house isn’t likely to sell for 100% of the sale price.
-There are a few places here and there where buyers can expect this kind of return, but for most people, this isn’t realistic.
+Though there’s no hard science behind it, your house isn’t likely to sell for 100% of the home sale price.
+There are a few places where buyers can expect this kind of return, but for most people, this isn’t realistic.

 Return on Your Investment

-Unless you live in an upcoming area where jobs are pouring in but there aren’t enough housing options to meet public demand, your house isn’t likely to get a bidding war.
+Unless you live in an upcoming area where jobs are pouring in, but there aren’t enough housing options to meet public demand, your house isn’t likely to get a bidding war.
 Some analysts suggest a 9% drop from the initial asking price, whereas others only 5%.
-So if you’re selling a $300,000 house but your principal is only down to $280,000, think twice before pouring money into renovations.
+So if you’re selling a house for $300,000 but your principal is only down to $280,000, think twice before pouring money into renovations.